carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 - "How do I get data into Nextflow?"
 - "How do I handle different types of input, e.g. files and and parameters?"
 - "How do I create a Nextflow Channel?"
-- "How can I use patten matching to select input files?"
+- "How can I use pattern matching to select input files?"
 - "How do I change the way inputs are handled?"
 -
 objectives: